Dementia: Addressing a Global Health Challenge

 According to the World Health Organization, mental health and neurological disorders among older adults account for 6.6% of the total disability for those aged 60 or above, and approximately 15% of adults aged 60 and over live with a mental health disorder.

 Dementia is a specific collection of symptoms that severely affects memory and thoughts in a way that interferes with daily functions.
 Alzheimer’s disease, a form of dementia, is often accompanied by memory impairments, changes in personality, and an inability to reason.

-McLean’s Center of Excellence in Geriatric Psychiatry has two 18-bed geriatric inpatient programs.
+McLean’s Division of Geriatric Psychiatry has two 18-bed geriatric inpatient programs.
 One is the Older Adult Program, serving people ages 50 and older with various psychiatric issues, including depression, bipolar disorder, and anxiety.
 In 2019, the Cognitive Neuropsychiatry Program’s 18 beds were subdivided into a 12-bed service that mirrors the care of the Older Adult Program and a six-bed service focusing on individuals with advanced dementia and associated behavioral symptoms and care needs.

 “The restructuring allowed us to really focus on the environment for people with more advanced dementia,” added James M. Wilkins, MD, DPhil, medical director of the Cognitive Neuropsychiatry Program, who is joined by Alexis Freedberg, MD, Moinuddin Muttakin, MD, and Jane Crone, MSN, RN, as leaders of the care team.

 The smaller program results in improved patient-staff interaction, according to Crone.

 “The staff does a great job of getting to know the individual,” she said.
 “This allows them to identify what might trigger a patient, or what the patient may respond to in a positive way, allowing the staff to provide more quality care.”